jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 ```

 In the "spec," we target a specific part of the suite.
-* In the above example, we test if this Person object can talk (i.e., if some "talk" method works).
+* In the above example, we test if this Person object can talk (i.e., if some "talk" function works).

 **3. Expectations**